 For example, by using Clio Grow’s online questionnaires and connecting them to your Clio custom fields, you can collect the data you need and record it directly into your matter management database.

 Unlike data that’s saved in a scanned document or a Word file, data in a structured database is easily searchable.
 You can also use it to automatically draft documents, generate bills, or even send it into other software programs via an API integration.

 Stage 4: Drafting & signing the fee agreement

 By this stage of the intake process, you’ve almost sealed the deal and landed your new client.
 The last step is to get the fee agreement drafted and signed, and open the matter for billing in your case management system.

-Getting the fee agreement drafted and signed is one of the most important steps in the intake process because it’s where the attorney client relationship is formalized, and where the client agrees to pay your fees.
+Getting the fee agreement drafted and signed is one of the most important steps in the client intake process.
+Why?
+It’s where the attorney-client relationship is formalized—and where the client agrees to pay your fees.

 The key element to focus on at this stage is making the sign-up flow as easy as possible for both the client and your law firm.
 There are a few things you can do to streamline the process, as explained below.

 Best practices for drafting & signing fee agreements

 1. Use automation to streamline drafting and reduce errors

 Law firms will pretty much always use standardized templates for their fee agreements.
 But for each new client you take on, you will have to replace the names, contact info, fee amounts, and other details related to the specific client and matter throughout the template.